 Exclusion criteria:

-Inability of parent/legal guardian/mature minors to give informed consent
+Inability of parent/legal guardian/mature minors/youth to give informed consent

 Inability of the child (6 – 13 years) to give informed assent

-Unwillingness of the child to provide a saliva sample for genetic analysis
+Unwillingness of the participant to provide a saliva sample for genetic analysis

 Current, past, or suspected diagnosis of attention deficit hyperactivity disorder (combined or hyperactive type), oppositional defiant disorder, conduct disorder, bipolar disorder, psychotic disorder, or pervasive developmental disorder.